digital-fabric/polyphony/docs/getting-started/tutorial.md

 concurrency, without any boilerplate or employing special wrapper classes.

 Just as before, we suspend the main fiber after spinning off the worker fibers, in order to wait for everything else to be done.
-But if we needed to do other work?
+But what if we needed to do other work?
 For example, we might want to collect the different local times into a hash to be processed later.
 In that case, we can use a `Supervisor`:

 ```ruby
 def get_times(zones)